rust-lang/std-dev-guide/src/feature-lifecycle/stabilization.md

 To stabilize a feature, follow these steps:

-0. (Optional) For partial stabilizations, create a new tracking issue for either the subset being stabilized or the subset being left unstable, whichever makes the most sense based on the situation.
+0. (Optional) For partial stabilizations, create a new partial stabilization + tracking PR for the subset of the issue being stabilized under a newly introduced feature name.
 0. Ask a **@rust-lang/libs-api** member to start an FCP on the tracking issue and wait for the FCP to complete (with `disposition-merge`).
 0. Change `#[unstable(...)]` to `#[stable(since = "version")]`. `version` should be the *current nightly*, i.e. stable+2.
 You can see which version is the current nightly [on Forge](https://forge.rust-lang.org/#current-release-versions).
 0. Remove `#![feature(...)]` from any test or doc-test for this API.
 If the feature is used in the compiler or tools, remove it from there as well.